stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 However, even in our company we have situations where a manager or team lead has to switch to router mode.
-In most cases, this is when we temporarily talk to people who aren’t used to this communication style, and it doesn’t make sense for them to adapt to it.
+In most cases, this is when we temporarily talk to people who aren't used to this communication style, and it doesn't make sense for them to adapt to it.
 Another notable exception is communication with users of our products.
 When a user reports a bug or needs consultation, they usually have just one point of contact.
 Users rarely want to speak with an